Different Slants

 “Oh, yeah, and please take this little thing, too.”

-Joy seemed stunned that I would even think to remember jewelry was part of this ancient rite of proposal.
+Joy seemed stunned that I would even think to remember jewelry was part of this ancient rite of proposal and lifetime commitment.

 I lived a gritty unglamorous life with nothing sparkling in it, except Joy’s eyes.
 I wore no jewelry myself.
 My watch was a drugstore Timex.
 It simply wasn’t a part of my personality.